 This is the core insight of my practical experience.
 The whole “Orange” model is based on this idea.
 You can read more about this principle in this article.

 Principle 5.
 Data management capability should be set up as an independent data management function.

-In practice, you often see that data management belong to either the IT function or to Finance.
-In my opinion, the key role of data management is coordination of efforts of all data stakeholders, including IT and Finance.
+In practice, you often see that data management belongs to either the IT function or to Finance.
+In my opinion, the key role of data management is the coordination of efforts of all data stakeholders, including IT and Finance.
 Therefore, I always support the idea that data management should be implemented as an independent function, similar to audit.

 Principle 6.
 The “Orange” model is not specific to any industry or company size.

 It means that it can be used by any company, regardless of its size and industry.

 Main areas of application